Rape in Egypt: Prevalence

 Farah Shash, a psychologist explains that young boys are rarely stopped or opposed by their parents for molesting girls publicly, it's because the children always saw the same behavior around them.
 Shash further adds that "Often, families will just laugh".
 According Seif el-Dawla who runs a center in the country told that "Sexual molestation and harassment ... is routine for women who come across police".

 The Egyptian Centre for Women's Rights (ECWR) has called the problem "social cancer" and suggested that dress code is not deterrent at all.
 ECWR carried out a survey in 2008 which found that 83 percent of Egyptian women and 98 percent of foreign women within Egypt had experienced sexual harassment at some time, and only 12% had gone to police for complaining such issue.
 Over 62% of Egyptian men admitted harassing women, and 53% of Egyptian men have blamed women for 'bringing it on.'

-The United Nations Entity for Gender Equality on May 23, 2013, reported that an estimated of 99.3% of Egyptian women said they faced some form of sexual violence.
+A CNN opinion piece cites a 404 error page claiming the United Nations Entity for Gender Equality on May 23, 2013, reported that an estimated 99.3% of Egyptian women said they faced some form of sexual violence.
+The source was a 2013 UN report which estimated that 99.3% of women aged 10-35 had been sexually harassed (including wolf whistles, dirty looks, and other non-violent harassment) and 90.9% had been raped.

 Activists in 2012 alleged that the Muslim Brotherhood pays for raping women and beating men who gather to protest.

 In August 2020, Egypt's public prosecution was seeking to arrest nine suspects accused of gang-raping a woman at Fairmont Nile City hotel in Cairo in 2014; however, lack of action for six years was due to the fact that six men involved in the incident were from powerful families. although that did not stop people from talking about them and the Egyptian media city produced a series called "El Tawoos" which talked about the families and their abuse of power and how they dodge the law, the series was under pressure to be shut down but many actors and Egyptians online refused to let the series get shut down and it continued to air and raise awareness.

 Later in May 2021, the public prosecutors announced the release of four suspects who were arrested with involvement in the Fairmont Hotel rape case.
 The reason for their release was cited as lack of evidence and contradictory testimonies gathered from the 39 people interviewed for the statement.
 The news was followed by criticism expressed by Egyptians on social networking platforms such as Facebook, although the investigation is temporarily stopped to gather evidence.